Azure-Samples/sap-odata-api-guide-copilot/README.md

 | Credit Memo Request | [Credit Memo Request](https://github.com/noopurav/ordertocashsteps/tree/main?tab=readme-ov-file#manage-credit-memo-requests)  |  [Create Credit Memo Request](https://github.com/Azure-Samples/sap-odata-api-guide-copilot/blob/main/CreditMemoRequest.zip)  |
 | Debit Memo Request | [CreateDebit Memo Request](https://github.com/noopurav/ordertocashsteps/tree/main?tab=readme-ov-file#manage-debit-memo-requests) | [Create Debit Memo Request](https://github.com/Azure-Samples/sap-odata-api-guide-copilot/blob/main/CreateDebitmemoRequest.zip)  |

- ### - Power Automate Flows<br>
+### ⚙️ Power Automate + Copilot Studio in Action

-Traditionally, working with SAP OData APIs required manual parsing of responses, mapping fields, and configuring connectors—often a tedious and technical process.
-But now, with **Copilot Studio**, you can use **natural language** to dynamically generate and execute OData requests.
-Here's how it transforms two common scenarios:<br>

-> 💡 **Note:** The Power Automate flows provided here are just a starting point.
-You can customize and extend them to suit your specific SAP scenarios.<br>

----
-**🛠️ Create Scenarios — From Conversations to Transactions**<br>
+#### Create Scenarios — From Conversations to Transactions

-**Old Way:**
+**Old Way**:
-To create a sales order from lets say an email, you had to extract structured data from emails, manually map it to SAP fields, and build a connector flow.
+To create a sales order from an email, you had to extract structured data, manually map it to SAP fields, and build a connector flow.

-**New Way with AI:**
+**New Way with AI**: Just say:

-Just say:
-> “Create a sales order from this email” or  <br>
+- “Create a sales order from this email”
-> “Turn this Teams conversation into a Purchase Requisition.”
+- “Turn this Teams conversation into a Purchase Requisition”

-Copilot Studio uses AI to:
+Copilot Studio:

-- Understands the API documentation and extract relevant fields and creates the correct JSON Payload.
+- Understands the API documentation
+- Extracts relevant fields and creates the correct JSON payload
-- Generates the correct OData URL.
+- Generates the correct OData URL
-- Call your SAP system directly—no manual mapping needed.
+- Calls your SAP system directly—no manual mapping needed

-📷 _Before: Manual field mapping and connector setup_
-./images/create-before.png

-📷 _After: Natural language to sales order via Copilot Studio_
-./images/create-after.png

----

-**🔍 Query Scenarios — Natural Language Filters for Dynamic Data**
+#### Query Scenarios — Natural Language Filters for Dynamic Data

-**Old Way:**
+**Old Way**:
 You had to manually define filters and query parameters in a rigid format.

-**New Way with AI:**
+**New Way with AI**: Just ask:

-Just ask:
-> “Get me all POs that are open and have vendor ‘1023’”
+- “Get me all POs that are open and have vendor ‘1023’”
-or
-> “Show me the sales orders that were blocked in the last month.”
+- “Show me the sales orders that were blocked in the last month”

 Copilot Studio:

-- Parses your sentence.
+- Parses your sentence
-- Builds the correct OData query URL.
+- Builds the correct OData query URL
-- Executes it against your SAP backend.
+- Executes it against your SAP backend

-📷 _Before: Static filter configuration in Power Automate_
-![Insert/query-before.png

-📷 _After: Dynamic query generation from natural language_
-./images/query-after.png

 ---

+### 🤖 Copilot Studio Agent Project

+A ready-to-use agent that:

+- Triggers flows via natural language or events
+- Uses memory and reasoning to handle SAP transactions
+- Orchestrates actions across SAP and Microsoft 365
+- Accepts user input, uses an HTTP connector to call Azure OpenAI, and returns structured responses

+---

-#### ✨ The Impact
+## ✨ The Impact

-- **Faster workflows**: Skip the manual setup and go straight from intent to action.
+- **Faster Workflows**: From intent to action—no manual setup
--  **Smarter automation**: AI handles both the generation and execution of requests.
+- **Smarter Automation**: AI handles request generation and execution
-- **More accessible**: Business users can interact with SAP data without needing to know OData syntax.
+- **More Accessible**: Business users can interact with SAP using plain language

+---

+## 🛠️ Build Your Own Agent

+This repo is more than a toolkit—it’s a **starting point** for building intelligent agents that:

--
+- Understand business context

-  Pre-built flows for each transation mentioned below ( look at the Table of contents):
-  - Accept user input
-  - Use an HTTP connector to call an  Azure OpenAI API that converts natural language into structured API requests
-  - Call SAP using the OData connector
-  - Return the response to an agent created on Copilot Studio for further processing

-### - Copilot Studio Agent Project**
-  A ready-to-use Copilot Studio project that demonstrates:
-  - How to trigger flows using natural language or events
-  - How using OData APIs make SAP transactions more easiliy accessible for Agents.
-  - How to use new AI features like reasoning and memory
-  - How to orchestrate actions across Microsoft 365 and SAP to save time and automate business processes
-  - Instructions on how to create it.

-## 🚀 Why This Matters

-By combining the Power Platform, OpenAI, and SAP OData APIs, this solution enables:

-- Seamless integration between communication tools (like Outlook and Teams) and ERP systems
-- Agents that can reason, decide, and act—without manual intervention
-- A scalable foundation for building intelligent business process automation
+- Interact with SAP in real time
+- Dynamically generate OData queries from everyday work situations (e.g., emails, chats, meetings)
+- Use Copilot Studio to deploy these capabilities directly into your workflows—like Microsoft Teams, Outlook, or Power Apps

+Whether you're automating purchase requisitions from a Teams conversation or querying blocked sales orders from an email, this solution empowers agents to act with intelligence and context—right where work happens.

+---